 What is Picture Your Plate?

-Picture Your PlateTM is a brief (48-question) dietary assessment questionnaire developed to assess how well an individual’s eating habits align with current evidence-based recommendations.
+Picture Your PlateTM is a brief (48-question) food frequency questionnaire developed to assess how well an individual’s eating habits align with current evidence-based recommendations.
 As described below, these recommendations aim for a dietary pattern that reduces cardiovascular disease risk and promotes overall health.
-Picture Your Plate is a version of the DRA – Dietary Risk Assessment -- originally published in 1991.
 Picture Your Plate provides a total score ranging from 0 to 96, and sub-scores for specific categories of food choices.

 This tool was designed to meet cardiac rehabilitation programs’ needs for content and ease of use (including only 15-20 minutes to administer).
+It is one of the dietary assessment tools authorized for tracking cardiac rehab outcomes in the program registry of the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
 However, it is also useful for work with a variety of other people, since it fits with overall nutrition recommendations and is not aligned with any single dietary pattern.

 Reference citations: Please scroll to the bottom of this page for published research on the validation of this tool and the association of scores with recognized dietary pattern indexes.
 Also included are citations and links to studies using previous versions of the DRA tool.